FarronF/limerick-council-meetings/meetings/2023/01/19-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 8th December 2022.md

 The Senior Engineer agreed to return to the February meeting of the Municipal District with

-an update on the 14 voids.---
+an update on the 14 voids.
+---
 6.Notice of Motion submitted by Councillor Carey

 I will move at the next meeting of the Cappamore-Kilmallock Municipal District that the